liuliu/ccv/doc/bbf.md

 in data/ directory, clean up the directory to restart.

-I probably will implement MPI support in near future so that you can run this with many more computers, but who nowadays have OpenMPI setup besides supercomputing centers?
+I probably will implement MPI support in near future so that you can run this with many computers in parallel, but who nowadays have OpenMPI setup besides supercomputing centers?